msarmi9/Sparkle/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-# Introducing Sparkle: Mission Control For Medication Adherence
+# Sparkle: Mission Control For Medication Adherence

 Welcome to Sparkle ✨!
 To learn more about us, feel free to peruse the sections below.
 Or if you're eager to jump right in, you can visit our website [sparklemed.com](https://www.sparklemed.com) and experience Sparkle firsthand.